ppy/osu-wiki/news/2021/2021-04-27-results-a-labour-of-love.md

 ![Team Red but Blue results](/wiki/shared/news/2021-04-27-results-a-labour-of-love/community_vote.png)

-This mapset has everything you could possibly ask for: a 3-difficulty spread by [Noffy](https://osu.ppy.sh/users/1541323) / [Chompy](https://osu.ppy.sh/users/7427035) / [Zer0-G](https://osu.ppy.sh/users/12577911) calling back to the original *My Love* mapset, an iconic key visual designed by osu! fanart contest legend [Tofumang](https://osu.ppy.sh/users/4817223), a stunning video fashioned by [Noffy](https://osu.ppy.sh/users/1541323), and a universally appealing remix produced by [Redside](https://osu.ppy.sh/users/16039046) (with an extra vocaloid touch by [Noffy](https://osu.ppy.sh/users/1541323) once again)!
+This mapset has everything you could possibly ask for: a 3-difficulty spread by ::Noffy::{ user-id=1541323 } / [Chompy](https://osu.ppy.sh/users/7427035) / ::Zer0-G::{ user-id=12577911 } calling back to the original *My Love* mapset, an iconic key visual designed by osu! fanart contest legend ::Tofumang::{ user-id=4817223 }, a stunning video fashioned by ::Noffy::{ user-id=1541323 }, and a universally appealing remix produced by ::Redside::{ user-id=16039046 } (with an extra vocaloid touch by ::Noffy::{ user-id=1541323 } once again)!

 Each team member has been rewarded the community pick profile badge for their well-deserved win.